alex05447/minits/README.md

 Created as a learning project by someone who doesn't speak Rust.
 No guarantees with regards to safety.
 Bugs, undefined behaviour and unidiomatic code abound.

+Not the first project inspired by the excellent [`Parallelizing the Naughty Dog engine using fibers`](http://twvideo01.ubm-us.net/o1/vault/gdc2015/presentations/Gyrling_Christian_Parallelizing_The_Naughty.pdf) talk by Naughty Dog's Christian Gyrling (also see the [`talk video`](https://www.gdcvault.com/play/1022186/Parallelizing-the-Naughty-Dog-Engine)).

 ## Building

 Windows only.